francescocufino/cufino_ws_h1_2/h1_2_demo/README.md

 ./bin/whole_body_motion eth0
 ```
 The <CONTAINER_ID> of the running container can be seen with `docker ps`.
-If the command doesn't work, in place of eth0 you have to substitute your ethernet network interface.
+If the command doesn't work, in place of `eth0` you have to substitute your ethernet network interface.
 You can see it running
 ```sh
 ifconfig
 ```
 on your machine.
-This program lists all the network interfaces of your machine giving you the respective information.
+This command lists all the network interfaces of your machine giving you the respective information.
 See the network interface corresponding to the subnet of the robot (broadcast 192.168.123.255).

 ## Execution without docker
 If you are not using docker, supposing that you have already built the code, and that you are connected to the robot, you can execute the following passages to run the program.